 The Finnish idea of a family - perhe includes parents - vanhemmat, children - lapset and pets - lemmikit meaning the definition might be narrower than in many other country where grandparents, uncles and aunts for instance are also considered as a family.
 In Finland, they are refered to as “suku” (extended family).

 Finnish families are usually small.
 Couples have 1 – 2 children and they become parents in older age than in the past, around their 30’s.
-It is common that both parents go to work and have a career as the educational system is good in Finland and both sexes have equal right to study.
+It is common that both parents go to work and have a career as the educational system is good in Finland, and both men and women have equal rights to study.

 If you want to tell about your family, you need the grammatical case adessive (-lla) which is an additional way of expressing ownership.